 Chase bank travel notice

-If you need to put a travel notification on for your bank account (debit card, ATM, etc.), the process is a little bit different.
+If you need to put a travel notification on for your bank account (debit card, ATM, etc.), you can use the method above if you have the new Chase interface and simply select your debit card.
+But if you are still working with the old interface, the process is a little bit different.

 You’ll notice in the image below that you click on a different section of the website to initiate the travel notice for a checking or savings account.